antfu/antfu.me/pages/posts/animated-svg-logo.md

 ## Breakdown

 I downloaded Mu-An's SVG to read the code, cross-referencing the Material Line Icons.
-I found the trick is quite interesting, they animated `stroke-dasharray` to archive the effect.
+I found the trick is quite interesting, they animated `stroke-dasharray` to achieve the effect.
 This feels quite unintuitive as when you check the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray), it looks like a pretty boring attribute.

 I searched a bit more and found these two interesting articles: